wix-incubator/react-templates/README.md

 ## style
 React templates allow the settings of styles inline in HTML, optionally returning an object from the evaluation context.
 By default, style names will be converted from hyphen-style to camelCase-style naming.

-To embed JavaScript inside a style attribute, single braces are used.
-To embed an entire object, double braces are used. *Note*: When embedding objects, styles must conform to camelCase-style naming.
+To embed JavaScript inside a style attribute, single curly braces are used.
+To embed an entire object, double curly braces are used. *Note*: When embedding objects, styles must conform to camelCase-style naming.

 ###### Sample:
 ```html